-E. Deemed Dividend Election in Connection with a QEF Election
+E. Deemed Dividend Election in Connection with a QEF Election Who May Make the Election

 This is a deemed dividend election under section 1291(d)(2)(B).
 This election may be made by a U.S. person that elects to treat a PFIC that is also a CFC as a QEF for the foreign corporation's tax year following its first tax year as a PFIC included in the shareholder's holding period (an unpedigreed QEF).